 Mr. Kasprzyk discussed the water levels and the six-month forecast.
 We're slightly above average.
 6 inches less than last year and approximately 30 inches less than record highs in 2020.
 The Great Lakes overall are seeing lack of ice coverage at around 14%, Lake Michigan is at 11% and the typical average is 37%.
 Ice cover helps to reduce evaporation which affects lake effect snow and habit for marine life.

 The Milwaukee Metropolitan Sewerage District (MMSD) combined sewer overflow is a pipe that runs through the Port's southern section to relieve the deep tunnel system built in 1992 to prevent basement backups.
 This system must be relocated.
 MMSD considered nine alternatives before deciding on Lincoln Memorial Drive, which is the most cost-effective because there are few utilities, it does not cross the railroad tracks, and it isolates only one street rather than multiples.
 It will connect with the existing structure north of Bay Street.
 The new structure will be similar in size, measuring 20 feet wide by 10 feet tall, and will include a new outfall at the dockwall, which will need dockwall modifications.
-For a year, Bay Street from the liquid cargo pier will be under construction.
-Detours will be provided, rerouting traffic north of Harbor Drive to Port Service Drive or Jones Street.
+For a year, South Lincoln Memorial Drive, from Bay Street to the liquid cargo pier will be under construction.
+Detours will be provided, rerouting traffic north on Harbor Drive to Port Service Drive or Jones Street.
 Tenants will be informed.
 We are collaborating with DPW on street lighting, and sewer and water utilities are also affected.
 We will also pursue state funding for the North end with DPW.
 Along with this project, a storm sewer will be extended on South Harbor Drive, south of Bay Street.
 Estimated project cost $17 million, bids came in at $15 million, contract will be awarded this month, notice to proceed will be issued in March, and closings will begin in April.
 Public fishing will be restricted and, eventually denied.
 The smelting community has reached out, and we are collaborating with MMSD and the DNR on public outreach.
 Other public access areas exist, but alternatives are being investigated.
 The sewer is expected to be finished in January 2024.
 Along with the AOC project, this will serve as an in-kind match to the overall AOC cleanup, allowing for more federal funds to be invested in this.
 WE energies is still on track to clean up the third ward by the end of spring.

 PORT MILWAUKEE DIRECTOR’S REPORT – Jackie Q. Carter